The bridge in the Muslim part of Mostar became a World Heritage after its destruction in the civil war. It is now a major attraction.

 The Old Bridge was recently rebuilt and many of the edifices in the Old Town have been restored or rebuilt with the contribution of an international scientific committee established by UNESCO.
 The Old Bridge area, with its pre-Ottoman, eastern Ottoman, Mediterranean and western European architectural features, is an outstanding example of a multicultural urban settlement.
 The reconstructed Old Bridge and Old City of Mostar is a symbol of reconciliation, international co-operation and of the coexistence of diverse cultural, ethnic and religious communities.”

-I visited Mostar in 2006 after the war.
-In my blog I wrote this.
+I visited Mostar in 2006 after the war and wrote this:

-We were far from the only tourists, and there was a lot of juggle in the shops.
-The town was great anyway with its church spires, minarets and bridge(s).”
+We were far from the only tourists, and there was a lot of nonsense in the shops.
+The town was great anyway with its church spires, minarets and bridge(s).